 For anything beyond basic tasks, the capacity to tailor software to specific research aims is a necessity (Nowak et al. 2018, Fordham et al. 2021).
 With its modular architecture, MEWC is designed such that each component—from image pre-processing to final classification and expert validation—can be plugged in or out, lending itself to high adaptability for a wide range of tasks associated with processing camera-trap imagery.
 For instance, setting configuration via environment variables enables users to calibrate object detection settings or use progressive fine-tuning to adapt the model to new data to meet specialised needs, all by simply modifying a single text file of settings.
 Customisation is thus not confined to those proficient in programming: it offers intuitive controls, and its "code-lite" approach bypasses the otherwise dauntingly steep learning curve associated with implementing customised AI-classifier workflows from scratch.
 Deployment is also straightforward, thanks to Docker containers that encapsulate all dependencies, ensuring it works within nearly any modern computing environment.
-Moreover, MEWC is fully compatible with the free Camelot database (Hendry and Mann 2018) and EcoAssist application, allowing for a straightforward data-exchange process and user-friendly deployment options (Fig. 6).
+Moreover, MEWC is fully compatible with the free Camelot database (Hendry and Mann 2018) and AddaxAI application, allowing for a straightforward data-exchange process and user-friendly deployment options (Fig. 6).
 This interoperability underscores MEWC’s role as not just a stand-alone application, but as a part of a broader open-source toolkit.

 Cost-effectiveness and scalability are key features of MEWC.
 While commercial solutions for image analysis offer ease of use, they lack the ‘agile’ adaptability and affordability central to MEWC's lean design.
 Indeed, their price structure might be unsustainable for large surveys.
-For example, for-profit consultancies typically charge 1 cent per image processed (irrespective of animal or blank), which for a typical camera study amassing 100-500 thousand (K) images monthly, can escalate to an annual expenditure in the range of $10K-$50K.
-For comparison, MEWC can operate on a mid-range dedicated GPU-enabled desktop PC costing ~$5K, with maintenance electricity costs of <$1K yearly.
-The payback period under this scenario is strikingly brief, in the range of 1-6 months.
+For example, for-profit consultancies typically charge 1 cent per image processed (irrespective of animal or blank), which for a large-scale camera study amassing 100 thousand (K) images monthly, can escalate to an annual expenditure in the range of >$10K.
+For comparison, MEWC can operate on a mid-range dedicated GPU-enabled desktop PC with a one-off cost of ~$3K and electricity of <$0.5K yearly.
+The payback period under this scenario is brief (4–6 months).
 Beyond its obvious cost benefits, MEWC does not compromise on technical robustness.
 Compatible with NVIDIA GPUs, the system allows accelerated model fitting and inference.
 It also integrates seamlessly with arbitrarily expandable cloud-compute platforms.
 This includes both national high-performance computing infrastructure (like Nectar in Australia, which is free for research projects that meet priority goals, such as environmental sustainability) and commercial offerings for Amazon Web Services, Microsoft Azure, Lambda, etc., which offer scalability while maintaining cost efficiency.
 When training or inference is run on a cloud provider, we have, by default, configured Terraform and Ansible to build the virtual machine on demand, and tear it down immediately upon job completion.
 This avoids any unexpected ongoing costs that can be incurred by idle software as infrastructure.
 Performance metrics further bolster its appeal.
 While exact figures will depend on specific configurations and ecological foci, MEWC’s combination of speed, accuracy, and customisability (see Case Study)—for tasks ranging from fine-tuning classifiers based on curated local species lists (to avoid misclassifications of irrelevant species) or even for ‘mining’ historical camera-trap data—sets it apart from online portals.
 This is critical for projects where nuanced detection can significantly inform conservation strategies.
 If using cloud deployment, the system’s architecture permits multiple users within an organisation to deploy it simultaneously without encountering bottlenecks.